 Student Achievement Outcome Data

-1. ELA 6.4.1 Graduates’ average performance on the NCLEX RN for first-time test takers, is at or above the national mean* for the same three-year period.
+1. ELA 6.4.1 Graduates’ average performance on the NCLEX RN for first-time test takers, is at 80% or above for the same three-year period.

 1/2015 – 12/2015 = 80%